A viceroy butterfly resting on lawn. Trees and cliffs are in the background.

 Community Naturalist

 If you’re reading this, you probably already know how fun and exciting it is to notice new or uncommon species around you.
-Wyoming BioBlitz feeds that sense of curiosity and discovery by encouraging people to observe everything around them, from the moose to the millipedes.
-By dedicating some time to looking for new species, you’re also likely to learn about wildlife you didn’t even know about.
+BioBlitzes feed that sense of curiosity and discovery by encouraging people to observe everything around them, from the moose to the millipedes.
+By dedicating some time to look for new species, you’re also likely to learn about wildlife you didn’t even know about.

-Wyoming BioBlitz is also a great opportunity for nature-lovers of all backgrounds to spend time together doing something out of the ordinary.
+Wind River BioBlitz is also a great opportunity for nature lovers of all backgrounds to spend time together doing something out of the ordinary.
 No level of expertise is needed, which means people of all ages can enjoy a weekend of exploring nature and the biodiversity in it.

-Participating in Wyoming BioBlitz also contributes scientific data that are useful to scientists and conservationists working to study and protect Wyoming’s wonderful plants and wildlife.
+Participating in Wind River BioBlitz also contributes scientific data that are useful to scientists and conservationists working to study and protect the region's wonderful plants and wildlife.

-Finally, Wyoming BioBlitz provides a hands-on opportunity to learn from experts.
+Finally, Wind River BioBlitz provides a hands-on opportunity to learn from experts.
 Participants will meet local scientists and learn how they study their subjects.
 Teachers can also receive two Professional Standards Teaching Board (PTSB) credits for participating.

 Need more convincing?
 Here's a video recap of Wyoming BioBlitz 2021: